Art-A-Nooga Tonight Holiday Special III

 A variety hour where presenters are given 7 minutes to do anything they want!
 Each Art-A-Nooga is completely unique, and we never know what’s going to happen.

-Previous presentations have featured artist talks, experimental videos, movie reviews, live music, live songwriting, collaborative storytelling, science experiments, travel photos, performance art, arm wrestling, cryptids, poetry reading, resource sharing, tutorials, bathroom renovation, dogs, and terrible cakes.
+Previous presentations have featured artist talks, experimental videos, movie reviews, dance, live jazz, live songwriting, collaborative storytelling, science experiments, travel photos, performance art, arm wrestling, cryptids, poetry reading, resource sharing, tutorials, bathroom renovation, dogs, and terrible cakes.
 That’s just to name a few!
 It’s all-out anything-goes at Art-A-Nooga Tonight!

 Interested in joining the legendary ranks of Art-A-Noogans?
 DM @kleightunn on Instagram or email clayton6794@gmail.com for details.